 Commodity Price Sensitivity

-The following table provides information about our oil derivative financial instruments that were sensitive to changes in oil prices as of December 31, 2021:
+The following table provides information about our oil derivative financial instruments that were sensitive to changes in oil prices as of December 31, 2022.
+Volumes and weighted average prices are net of any offsetting derivatives entered into.